projectawakening/game-chain-contracts/mud-contracts/smart-object-framework-v2/README.md

 The Role Management system provides hierarchical role-based access control through the [RoleManagementSystem.sol](src/namespaces/evefrontier/systems/role-management-system/RoleManagementSystem.sol) contract.
 It enables granular permission management for Classes and Objects through role membership and administration.

-**NOTE:** the `RoleAccessManagement` functionality is a standalone MUD System which can be used for other on-chain role/membership patterns (for example, it could be used for EVE Frontier Tribe membership tracking, DAO role management, and many other use cases).
+**NOTE:** the basic `RoleManagementSystem` functionality is a standalone MUD System which can be used for other on-chain role/membership patterns (for example, it could be used for EVE Frontier Tribe membership tracking, DAO role management, and many other use cases).
 However, we are using it in conjunction with the `access` modifier and the `AccessConfigSystem` logic, to manage access control roles.

+However, the `scoped` functionality in `RoleManagementSystem` can be used in close conjunction with other SOF enabled System to interact in a system-to-system manner.

 ### Key Features